wp-plugins/intelly-related-posts/readme.txt

 Inline related posts plugin bring a new experience to your visitors and help you to win the fight of catching readers attention ;)

 > With Inline Related Posts Plugin you can:<br>
-> 1. <strong>Put related posts boxes INSIDE your content detecting AUTOMATICALLY line breaks</strong> (<a href="https://wordpress.org/plugins/intelly-related-posts/screenshots/">see Screenshots</a>)
+> 1. <strong>Put related posts boxes INSIDE your content detecting AUTOMATICALLY line breaks</strong> (<a href="https://wordpress.org/plugins/intelly-related-posts/screenshots/">see Screenshots</a>)<br>
-> 2. Automatically put multiple boxes in all your posts
+> 2. Automatically put multiple boxes in all your posts<br>
-> 3. Automatically put boxes in line breaks (without destroy your paragraphs or headlines)
+> 3. Automatically put boxes in line breaks (without destroy your paragraphs or headlines)<br>
 > 4. Choose over 20 unique styles

 <a href="https://downloads.wordpress.org/plugin/intelly-related-posts.zip">Download now the Inline Related posts plugin into your Wordpress.</a>
 <br>
-<i>Brought to you by IntellyWP.
-Intelly solution for your Intelly site</i> ;)
+Brought to you by IntellyWP.
+Intelly solution for your Intelly site ;)

 == Installation ==